EMR-bioinformatics/STRAP/README.md

 # STRAP Molecular Analysis

-This repository contains scripts to support the publication: 'Deep Molecular Pathology Profiling of Synovial Tissue Biopsies in the R4RA Randomised Clinical Trial Identifies Predictive Signatures of Response/Resistance to Biologic Therapies in Rheumatoid Arthritis'
+This repository contains scripts to support the publication: 'Deep molecular profiling of synovial biopsies in the STRAP trial identifies signatures predictive of treatment response to biologic therapies in Rheumatoid Arthritis'

 ## Repository Structure